Swerdlow Florence Sanchez Swerdlow & Wimmer

 Janet Swerdlow is a graduate of the University of Southern California Gould School of Law, where she was an Articles Editor on the Southern California Law Review.
 Before joining Swerdlow Florence Sanchez Swerdlow & Wimmer in 1998, Janet practiced for six years in the Labor and Employment Department of O’Melveny & Myers LLP in Los Angeles.
 Prior to attending law school, Janet spent several years working for TRW as a mechanical and software engineer.

 In 2012, Janet received the honor of being selected Lawyer of the Year for the Los Angeles area in the specialty of Labor and Employment – Litigation by The Best Lawyers in America® (Copyright 2012 Woodward/White, Inc., of Aiken, SC).
-Janet has been selected for inclusion on the 2015 Southern California Super Lawyers list.
+Janet has been selected for inclusion on the 2015, 2016 and 2017 Southern California Super Lawyers list.
 In addition, Janet has been selected by her peers to be included in The Best Lawyers in America® for 2012, 2013, 2014, 2015, 2016 and 2017 in the practice area of Labor and Employment – Litigation.
 Janet is a member of the American Bar Association’s Labor and Employment Law Committee’s Employers’ Rights and Responsibilities Subcommittee.
 Janet has extensive experience in labor and employment law and has represented employers before administrative agencies and federal and state courts.
 Janet counsels and assists employers in developing, implementing and maintaining practices to minimize the risks associated with litigation.

 Janet is a former member of the Board of Directors of the American Red Cross of Greater Los Angeles and the executive committee of the Beverly Hills Bar Association’s Labor and Employment Section.